-- The Product ASIN, SKU & Product Title are taken directly from the Product Costs page (if you edit the name of your product in that section those changes will be reflected here as well):
+- The Product ASIN, SKU & Product Title are taken directly from the Product Settings page (if you edit the name of your product in that section, those changes will be reflected here as well):

 - Date to Reorder = Today ➕ (Days Remaining ➖ Lead Time) → This shows you the latest date for you to reorder your products to avoid a stock out.

 - Reorder Quantity = Reorder Days of Supply ✖️ Avg Daily Sales → This is the recommended number of units you need to order on the recommended reorder date.

 - Reorder Cost = Reorder Qty ✖️ Total Cost Per Unit → The cost of purchasing the recommended reorder quantity.

 - Reorder Profit = Avg.
 Profit Per Unit ✖️ Reorder Qty → This shows you the potential profit from the recommended reorder quantity.

 - Reorder Days of Supply → Taken from the Product Costs Page (you need to add this info manually as part of your product costs).
 This represents how many additional days of selling you'll have once your next inventory reorder arrives.

 - Lead Time → Taken from the Product Costs Page (you need to add this info manually as part of your product costs).
 This represents how many days it takes for your product to be manufactured, shipped, and delivered to an Amazon Fulfillment Center.

 - Days Remaining = (Inventory Level ➕ Inbound Level) ➗ Avg Daily Sales → It represents how many days remain until you run out of stock.